po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/14-Stu_Validation/README.md

 * It's done when it prevents the password from being shorter than 8 characters.

-* It's done when it prevents duplicate email addresses being entered.
+* It's done when it prevents the username from having any other characters other than letters and numbers.

 ## 📝 Note(s)